 First of all, you should know what happens if you die without having a valid will in place.

 In that case your estate - be it big or small - is subject to the Rules of Intestacy.
 These rules determine where your various assets go and in most cases that will not be what you wanted to happen.
-Follow this link for more information: Intestacy - who inherits if someone dies without a will? - GOV.UK (www.gov.uk)
+Follow this link for more information: Intestacy - who inherits if someone dies without a will? - GOV.UK (www.gov.uk) The rules change depending on the size of your estate so do familiarise yourself with the details.

 For example, a "Common Law" partner receives absolutely NOTHING without a will.
 The only exceptions are any assets owned jointly on a Joint Tenancy basis.
 These might include a house or a joint bank account.